choandrew/Project-Euler-With-Java/README.txt

 https://projecteuler.net/

+I think PE247.java is particularly clever, although it is not the cleanest solution.

 Project Euler is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.
 Although mathematics will help you arrive at elegant